MrTomiCZ/simplebashscripts/README.md

 - curl
 - coproc (bash >= 4.0)
 - jq
-- a desktop environment (editable to use wall instead of
+- a desktop environment (editable to use wall instead of notify-send)

 run this inside bash:
 ```bash